Verified compilation of space-efficient reversible circuits: Compilation

-Our compiler currently supports two modes of compilation: a default mode, and a space-efficient mode.
-The default mode evaluates the program using the circuit interpretation, and simply returns the circuit and output bit(s).
-The space-efficient mode, on the other hand, evaluates the program to a list of Boolean expressions over the inputs, by partial evaluation with the Boolean expression interpretation.
-The Boolean expression compiler is then used to compile each Boolean expression into a circuit.
-This method effectively erases the program structure, allowing the Boolean expression compiler to more effectively manage the allocation of ancillas for sub-expressions and to apply optimizations, described below.
-However, the duplication of sub-expressions leads to an exponential blowup, making this compilation method not scalable.
+\rever currently supports three modes of compilation, defined by giving interpretations: a default mode, an eagerly cleaned mode, and a ``crush'' mode.
+The default mode evaluates the program using the circuit interpretation, and simply returns the circuit and output bit(s), while the eager cleanup mode operates analogously, using instead the garbage-collected interpretation defined below in Section~\ref{sec:gc}.
+The crush mode interprets a program as a list of Boolean expressions over free variables, which while unscalable allows highly optimized versions of small circuits to be compiled, a common practice in circuit synthesis.
+We omit the details of the Boolean expression interpretation.